With summer ending in Manassas, now is an ideal time to get a head start on air conditioner maintenance.

 2. Check Your Filter

 Unsure when you last replaced yours?
-Take it out and angle it toward the light.
-If there’s no light visible, get a new one.
+Remove it and hold it up to the light.
+If there’s no light visible, buy a new one.

 3. Clean the Inside